keras-team/keras-io/examples/generative/md/adain.md

 ```

 - Use the following commands to move the API keys to the proper
-directory and download the dataset.
+directory and download the style dataset.

 ```shell
 $ mkdir ~/.kaggle